desmondcoles1/ArkLib/README.md

-# Formally Verified Cryptographic Arguments of Knowledge
+# Formally Verified Arguments of Knowledge

 This library aims to provide a modular and composable framework for formally verifying **succinct non-interactive arguments of knowledge** (SNARKs).
 This is done as part of the [verified-zkevm effort](https://verified-zkevm.org/).